 - Having no control over the weather does not automatically get you compensation.

 - The government and the contractor both absorb the risk of severe weather conditions.

 When performing federal projects, the key to determining whether a compensable contract delay is present is to make a showing that the government actually caused the delay.

 - Compensable contract delays are unforeseeable and not within a contractor’s control.

 - Contractors are entitled to additional payment for compensable and excusable delays.

-- Always be prepared to show that the government was at fault or substantial contributed to the delay.
+- Always be prepared to show that the government was at fault or substantially contributed to the delay.

-Always be aware of the difference between excusable delays and non-excusable delays.
+Always be aware of the difference between an excusable delay and non-excusable delay.
 Understanding the difference up front can save your considerable time and money.